-Label Description Port The switch port number to which the following settings will be applied Policy ID Select to apply a policy to the port.
+Label Description Port The switch port number to which the following settings will be applied Deliev ID Select to apply a policy to the port.
 The allowed values are 1 to 8.
-The default value is 1.
+Policy ID The default value is 1.
 Action Select to Permit to permit or Deny to deny forwarding.
 The default Action value is Permit .
-Rate Limiter ID Select a rate limiter for the port.
-The allowed values are Disabled or numbers from 1 to 15.
-The default value is Disabled .
-David Oassa Select which port frames are copied to.
-The allowed values are Port Copy Disabled or a specific port number.
+Data Limitar ID Select a rate limiter for the port.
+The allowed values are Disabled or Rate Limiter ID numbers from 1 to 15.
 The default value is Disabled.
+Port Redirect Indicates the port redirect operation implemented by the ACE.
+Port Redirect Frames matching the ACE are redirected to the listed port.
+Mirror Select which port frames are copied to.
+The allowed values are WIITOT Disabled or a specific port number.
+The default value is Disabled.
 Specifies the logging operation of the port.
 The allowed values are: Enabled: frames received on the port are stored in the system log Logging Disabled: frames received on the port are not logged The default value is Disabled .
 Please note that system log memory capacity and logging rate is limited.
-Shutdown Specifies the shutdown operation of this port.
-The allowed values are: Enabled: if a frame is received on the port, the port will be disabled.
+Specifies the shutdown operation of this port.
+The allowed values are: Shutdown Enabled: if a frame is received on the port, the port will be disabled.
 Disabled: port shut down is disabled.
 The default value is Disabled .
 Counter Counts the number of frames that match this ACE.